caspergrl/GT-UX-UI-Dec2022-June2023/01-week/02-lesson.md

 > **Instructor Note:** Take questions, invite students to stay online for office hours, and then introduce the first challenge assignment.

-## 17. Instructor Do: Introduce the Challenge (8 min)

-> :pushpin: **Important Point:** Your goal is to help generate excitement about the challenge and explain the connection between the challenge and in-class activities.
-This is the first challenge, so we want to set a strong foundation.

-First, explain how the challenge works in our boot camp format.
-Then, introduce this week's challenge.

-**About boot camp challenges.**

-**The challenge is a Design Challenge.**
+## SLIDE 78
+Review

+## SLIDE 79
-- Students will spend the next four weeks executing the design thinking process, uncovering pain points that people experience while making travel plans, and designing a mobile app solution to solve the problem.
+- You will spend the next four weeks executing the design thinking process, uncovering pain points that people experience while making travel plans, and designing a mobile app solution to solve the problem.

 - All challenge assignments are structured as a design challenge.
 Once we go through the user-centered design process, we create case studies to communicate the process.
 These case studies are how companies evaluate UX design candidates during the hiring process.

+## SLIDE 80
 **Requirements and instructions:**

 - Most UX designers are managed by a product or design manager.
 Challenge documents are structured similarly to a requirements document you might receive on the job.

+## SLIDE 81
 **Challenges and organization:**

 - Organization is really important during the boot camp.
 You will be creating a lot of UX/UI deliverables, and staying organized is critical.
 We suggest using Google Drive, but make sure to take time setting up your folder structure.

+## SLIDE 82
 **Where to submit Challenges:**
+- Homework is submitted in Bootcamp Spot.
+Just submit a link to your work.

 - All challenges are to be submitted as a Google Slides deck inside a Google Drive folder.
 All your challenges build up toward a case study.
 If you do not submit a link to your case study, your challenge will be marked as incomplete.
+PLEASE BE sure that sharing permissions are set so that TAs can access them - let myself or the TAs know if you're not sure how to do this.

 - Your challenge is due the following week on the third lecture day.
 For example, Challenge 1 is due on the class day of Lesson 2.3.
 Challenge 2 is due on the class day of Lesson 3.3.

-**Challenges are formatted as a case study to prepare students for the job market.**

-- Challenge assignments are structured as a case study because all designers are required to submit a portfolio during the hiring process.
-A UX portfolio consists of case studies demonstrating your mastery of the user-centered design process.

-- Case studies make it easier for us to help you.
-You have to submit a case study to practice the storytelling skill that is essential when sharing your work.
-It’s going to make you a better designer.
+Once homework is submitted, YOU WILL ONLY HAVE 3 days to revise if you choose to.
+Late homework submissions end up hurting the whole class!
+This work doesn't need to be perfect - just focus on getting the core concepts down at these early phases.
+You will do this process again and again throughout class.
+Many students go back after and revise too.

+## SLIDE 83-87
+Review

+## SLIDE 88
 **This Week's Challenge**

-**TAs,** Share the challenge instructions with students on Slack.
+**:information_source: TAs please Slack out** the challenge instructions with students on Slack.

 - [https://docs.google.com/document/d/1n4-Iwekrtps5YXM1pOHHZMrH8kZwJ9bR4ONVXG0znP4/edit#heading=h.ib5jh4hdbbr](https://docs.google.com/document/d/1n4-Iwekrtps5YXM1pOHHZMrH8kZwJ9bR4ONVXG0znP4/edit#heading=h.ib5jh4hdbbr)

-> :briefcase: **Employer Competitive Note:** Mobile consumer app design skills are what companies and hiring managers want to see in portfolios today.
-If students can design something from scratch, they will also be able to figure out pain points in existing apps.

-**Today's learning will help students do their challenge:**

-- We highly recommend trying to get two or more interviews completed by the next class, so you have the interview data for executing the activities in the next class.

-- Remind students to have the notes they took today handy when they begin their challenge assignment.

 **Challenge benefits:**